KamranAzeem/docker-to-kubernetes/Minikube-Internals-Windows.md

 172.17.6.193    0.0.0.0         255.255.255.255 UH    1024   0        0 eth0
 ```

 So far, I did not experience any *immediate* problems, but as I explained above, this sort of networking causes weird and unpredictable problems at unpredictable times.
 They are very hard to troubleshoot, especially if networking is not your domain.
 So watch out!
-And, somebody needs to inform minikube people.